 Jan Perrey – Company Secretary and Clerk to the Trust.
-Her background was in administration and HR before joining St. John’s CE Middle School 19 years ago.
-Was Clerk to the Governors for the Middle School before moving over to the Trust.
-She is currently the PA to the CEO/Headteacher and HR/Office Manager at the Middle School.
+Her background was in administration and HR before joining St. John’s CE Middle School 20 years ago.
+She was Clerk to the Governors for the Middle School before moving over to the Trust.
+Jan is currently the PA to the CEO/Headteacher and Operations Manager for the Trust and HR/Office Manager at St. John’s Middle School.

 Trustees Meeting Attendance 2019/2020